metomi/rose/sphinx/installation.rst

 .. _archives: https://github.com/metomi/rose/tags

-The source code for Rose is available via `Github`_, code releases are available in ``zip`` and ``tar.gz`` `archives`_.
+The source code for Rose is available via `GitHub`_, code releases are available in ``zip`` and ``tar.gz`` `archives`_.

 1. Un-pack the archive file into an appropriate location on your system.